regananalytics/turret-soft/README.md

 In VSCode, click the little debug icon on the left side of the screen.
 Under the "Run and Debug" button you'll see something about creating a launch.json file.
 Click that.

 From the drop down, select `Python`, and then select `Remote Attach`.
 Hit enter twice to accept `localhost` and `5678` as the debug session address.
 VSCode automatically creates a remote attach debug json configuration for us.
 Save and close the json file.

+Note: If you want, you can also add a python file configuration at this point.
+Simply click "Add Configuration" in the json file and select Python -> Python File.
+You can now choose between debug configs using a drop-down in the debug menu.

 Now lets add a breakpoint.
 Open the `/turret-soft/turret_soft/__main__.py` file and click to the left of the print line to add a breakpoint.